thewalletbot/TheWalletBot/README.md

 ### test txt for help about forward command

 ### <strong>mix [coin]</strong>
 Mixes your coins.
 No default value.
 Not all cryptocurrencies can be mixed.
 Mixing is a process of coin anonymization.
 You will receive different coins at the new address to replace your existing coins.
 This will prevent anyone from knowing where you got your coins from and what you do with them.
 It costs some % + transaction fee.
-For now, it is possible to mix pl | en
+For now, it is possible to mix testnet bitcoin (BTC) [fee: 1% + transaction fees] litecoin (LTC) [fee: 3% + transaction fees]
 Remember, your mixed coins will come to your new address.
 examples: _mix LTC | mix BTC_